yssource/rhai/README.md

 ------------------------------------------

-For scripting systems open to user-land scripts, it is always best to limit the amount of resources used by a script so that it does not crash the system by consuming all resources.
+For scripting systems open to user-land scripts, it is always best to limit the amount of resources used by a script so that it does not consume more resources that it is allowed to.

 The most important resources to watch out for are:

 * **Memory**: A malignant script may continuously grow an [array] or [object map] until all memory is consumed.
 * **CPU**: A malignant script may run an infinite tight loop that consumes all CPU cycles.
-* **Time**: A malignant script may run indefinitely, thereby blocking the calling system waiting for a result.
+* **Time**: A malignant script may run indefinitely, thereby blocking the calling system which is waiting for a result.
-* **Stack**: A malignant script may consume attempt an infinite recursive call that exhausts the call stack.
+* **Stack**: A malignant script may attempt an infinite recursive call that exhausts the call stack.
-* **Overflows**: A malignant script may deliberately cause numeric over-flows and/or under-flows, and/or bad floating-point representations, in order to crash the system.
+* **Overflows**: A malignant script may deliberately cause numeric over-flows and/or under-flows, divide by zero, and/or create bad floating-point representations, in order to crash the system.
-* **Files**: A malignant script may continuously `import` an external module within an infinite loop, thereby putting heavy load on the file-system (or even the network if the file is not local).
+* **Files**: A malignant script may continuously [`import`] an external module within an infinite loop, thereby putting heavy load on the file-system (or even the network if the file is not local).
   Even when modules are not created from files, they still typically consume a lot of resources to load.
 * **Data**: A malignant script may attempt to read from and/or write to data that it does not own.
 If this happens,